 The clocktower you see in the photo above is a replacement structure built in 1884.
 It had to be rebuilt after the first clocktower sunk into a swamp.

 Chamberlain Bridge, Bridgetown

-Across from the Parliament Buildings is a modest pedestrian bridge that makes its way over Constitution River with just the barest of ceremony.
+Opposite the Parliament Building is a modest pedestrian bridge that makes its way over Constitution River with just the barest of ceremony.
 This bridge, known as Chamberlain Bridge, is situated in more or less the location of that early, mysterious bridge found by the British in 1625.